The Incredible Hulk (film): Cast

-Robert Downey Jr. has an uncredited cameo as Tony Stark at the end of the film, reprising the role from the MCU film Iron Man (2008).
-Downey appeared as a favor to Marvel Studios, which he acknowledged as a smart move on Marvel's part, because when he was promoting his film he would also have to mention their other production.
-Hulk co-creator Stan Lee cameos as a man who becomes ill when drinking the soda poisoned by Banner's blood.
-Michael K. Williams appears as a Harlem bystander, a role that was written for him by Norton, who is a fan of The Wire.
-Paul Soles, who voiced Banner in the 1966 The Marvel Super Heroes animated series, appears as Stanley, a kindly pizza restaurant owner who helps Banner.
-Additionally, the late Bill Bixby appears, in a scene on his TV comedy-drama The Courtship of Eddie's Father on a television Banner is watching at the beginning of the film.
-Rickson Gracie has a small role as Bruce Banner's martial arts instructor; despite Gracie's Brazilian Jiu-Jitsu background, he is credited as an Aikido instructor.
-Brazilian actress Débora Nascimento makes a cameo as Martina, Banner's colleague at a beverage factory.
-Peter Mensah plays a small role as General Joe Greller, one of General Ross's military friends/associates.
-Hulk supporting characters, Jim Wilson and Jack McGee, make cameo appearances as Culver University students played by P.J.
-Kerr and Nicholas Rose, respectively.
-Martin Starr plays a college student, credited as "Computer Nerd".
-This character was retroactively revealed to be Roger Harrington, Starr's role in the MCU films Spider-Man: Homecoming (2017), Spider-Man: Far From Home (2019) and Spider-Man: No Way Home (2021), as confirmed in May 2019 by Feige.
+Robert Downey Jr. makes an uncredited cameo appearance as Tony Stark at the end of the film, reprising his role from the MCU film Iron Man (2008).
+Downey appeared as a favor to Marvel Studios and was frustrated that he was constantly being asked about his short appearance in the film while promoting Iron Man.
+He acknowledged that this was a smart move on Marvel's part, bringing more attention to The Incredible Hulk.
+Hulk co-creator Stan Lee cameos as a man who becomes ill when drinking soda that is poisoned with Banner's blood.
+Paul Soles, who voiced Banner in the 1966 The Marvel Super Heroes animated series, appears as kindly pizzeria owner Stanley Lieber who was friends with Banner and Betty in the past.
+His name is a reference to Stan Lee's full name.
+Jim Wilson and Jack McGee, supporting characters from the Hulk comics, appear as Culver University students played by P. J. Kerr and Nicholas Rose, respectively.
+Other small roles include: Brazilian Jiu-Jitsu artist Rickson Gracie as Bruce Banner's martial arts instructor, credited as an Aikido instructor due to Norton's background with that style; Brazilian actress Débora Nascimento as Martina, Banner's colleague at a beverage factory; Michael K. Williams as a Harlem bystander, a role that was written for him by Norton as a fan of Williams's series The Wire (2002–2008); and Peter Mensah as General Joe Greller, one of Ross's military friends.
+Additionally, Martin Starr plays a college student who is credited as "Computer Nerd".
+In May 2019, Feige said this character had been retroactively named Roger Harrington, which is Starr's role in the MCU films Spider-Man: Homecoming (2017), Spider-Man: Far From Home (2019), and Spider-Man: No Way Home (2021).